-Over 300 million tonnes of plastic is created globally each year yet only 10 per cent of this plastic waste is recycled.
-Plastic waste also leaks into the environment and creates large problems for terrestrial and marine ecosystems and species.
+Over 300 million tonnes of plastic is created globally each year yet only 9 per cent of this plastic waste is recycled.
+Plastic waste also leaks into the environment and creates significant problems for terrestrial and marine ecosystems and species.

-Both Australia and India need to take action to reduce plastics waste by driving innovation and enabling new technologies and business models that achieve this.
+Both Australia and India are aiming to reduce plastic waste by driving innovation and enabling new technologies and business models that achieve this.
 By doing so, both countries can reduce the environmental and health impacts of plastic waste and enable new growth industries and employment in a zero plastic waste economy.

-At a meeting in June 2020, Prime Minister Scott Morrison of Australia and Prime Minister Narendra Modi of India agreed to collaborate on an ambitious program to reduce plastic waste.
-In this context the Australian Government has announced to build an industry and research collaboration that identifies new groundbreaking technologies to drive innovation in the plastic supply chain and to create a circular model for plastic.
+In June 2020, Australia and India agreed to collaborate on an ambitious program to reduce plastic waste.
+In this context, the Australian Government announced the India-Australia Industry and Research Collaboration for Reducing Plastic Waste which aims to catalyse innovation in the plastic supply chain and to create a circular model for plastics.

-CSIRO leads an international team of Australian and Indian premier research institutes including the University of New South Wales, the University of Technology in Sydney, the Energy and Resources Institute, the Council of Scientific and Industrial Research (CSIR) and Development Alternatives.
+We led an international team of Australian and Indian premier research institutes to develop the roadmap including the University of New South Wales, the University of Technology Sydney Institute for Sustainable Futures, The Energy and Resources Institute (TERI), the Council of Scientific and Industrial Research-National Environmental Engineering Research Institute (CSIR-NEERI), and Development Alternatives.

 - Develop metrics and establish datasets that assess the magnitude of the plastics waste problem in India and how quickly it is growing